 There’s also very little replay value, you need to complete all the puzzles to finish the game, and there’s no time trials or anything like that.
 Once you finish it you’re pretty much done and will never come back.
 The story is also a bit flat towards the end, you never really find out what these aliens are and what they want.
 What’s here is fun and very original, but it needs a bit more to stand up to puzzle games like Portal.

-What defines atmosphere?
-It’s the portrayal of a setting and world that feels authentic in a sense that it can make you feel you’re in it.
-It can scare you, make you feel like a super hero, or make you feel full of magic.
-Atmosphere in a game is extremely important and with the latest technology developers can bring us more authentic settings.
+What defines an atmosphere?
+It’s the portrayal of a setting and world that feels authentic in the sense that it can make you feel you’re in it.
+It can scare you, make you feel like a superhero, or make you feel full of magic.
+The atmosphere in a game is extremely important and with the latest technology developers can bring us more authentic settings.